 4 credits each, class size limit: 22

-Eligibility: Junior or senior, with instructor approval.
-Open to freshmen and sophomores, with teacher permission.
-Generally, students have completed three years of Latin, including a comprehensive grounding in Latin grammar and syntax, before enrolling in LAT 3003.
-Experience reading Latin literature is helpful.
+Generally, students should have completed three years of Latin, including a comprehensive grounding in Latin grammar and syntax, and experience reading Latin literature.

 SPAN 1003 – Intermediate Spanish I